timschlechter/swagger-for-elasticsearch/README.md

 Installation
 ------------
-This plugin is currently in development, no releases have been done yet.
-If you would like to install the plugin manually, you can do getting the build release package (see Development) and run the following command from within the Elasticsearch folder:
+This plugin is currently in development, no releases have been published yet.
+If you would like to install the plugin manually, you can do so by getting the build release package (see Development) and run the following command from within your Elasticsearch folder:

 ```
 ./bin/plugin --u file:///path/to/plugin.zip --i swagger